Clarivate-LSPS/tMDataLoader/README.md

     $ java -Dhttp.proxyHost=webproxy.host.com -Dhttp.proxyPort=80 -jar ./tm_etl.jar

 Refer to JVM documentation for more information on these options.

-IMPORTANT!
-If you are using Oracle db you should download driver (http://www.oracle.com/technetwork/database/enterprise-edition/jdbc-10201-088211.html) and add it to class path to executable tm_etl.jar:

-    java -classpath "[path_to_driver]ojdbc14.jar" -jar tm_etl.jar [options]

 After processing is complete, the study folders and subfolders will be renamed according to the following principle: